 RFE/RL’s Tatar-Bashkir Service: Radio Azatliq

-Radio Azatliq, the only major international news provider in the Tatar and Bashkir languages, serves as a unique bridge between Tatar communities in Russia, Crimea and the world.
+Radio Azatliq is the only major international news provider reporting in the Tatar and Bashkir languages to audiences in the Russian Federation’s multi-ethnic, Muslim-majority Volga-Ural region.

 Facts & Stats about Russia

 - Press Freedom Index (Russia) (Freedom House): Not Free, ranked 174 out of 198 (2017)